neerolyte/guard-mocha-node/README.md

 If you delete the option completely from the Guardfile, it assumes the mocha binary is already in your `$PATH`.

-So if you have installed jasmine-node globally using e.g. `npm install -g mocha`, remove the `:mocha_bin` option from the Guardfile.
+So if you have installed mocha-node globally using e.g. `npm install -g mocha`, remove the `:mocha_bin` option from the Guardfile.

 Guardfile